 Memorable Manitobans: Edward Martin Counsell (1872-1931)

 On 5 December 1901, he married Helen Gertrude Campbell (?-1929) at Winnipeg.
 They had two sons and one daughter.
-He was a member of the Manitoba Club, Winnipeg Stock Exchange, Winnipeg Board of Trade, Winnipeg Real Estate Exchange, Riding Club, St. Charles Country Club, and the Anglican Church.
+He was a member of the Manitoba Club, Winnipeg Stock Exchange, Winnipeg Board of Trade, Winnipeg Real Estate Exchange, Riding Club, St. Charles Country Club, and Anglican church.
 In 1911 he lived at 118 Harvard Avenue, Winnipeg.
 At the time of his death, he lived at 278 Wellington Crescent.

 Who’s Who in Western Canada: A Biographical Dictionary of Notable Living Men and Women of Western Canada, Volume 1, edited by C. W. Parker, Vancouver: Canadian Press Association, 1911.